matrix-org/synapse/docs/admin_api/user_admin_api.rst

 This API deactivates an account.
 It removes active access tokens, resets the password, and deletes third-party IDs (to prevent the user requesting a password reset).

-It can also mark the user as GDPR-erased (stopping their data from distributed further, and deleting it entirely if there are no other references to it).
+It can also mark the user as GDPR-erased.
+This means messages sent by the user will still be visible by anyone that was in the room when these messages were sent, but hidden from users joining the room afterwards.

 The api is::